QuentinRa/blog.quentinra.dev/info/php/theme/classes.md

 A lot of things are like in **Java** and It would be too much to rewriting everything here, you should check the Java Course if you don't understand something.
-This apply is you don't know
+This applies if you don't know

 * you don't know this keyword
 * you don't know what's public/private/...